medibilbaosalud/oneline/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Privacy and data handling

+- Entries are encrypted in the browser with your passphrase (AES-GCM) before anything is sent.
+- Only ciphertext plus IVs are stored in Supabase Postgres; plaintext never hits the server or logs.
+- Export/delete controls help you exercise GDPR/Spanish data rights at any time.
+- Interface copy stays in English for clarity, but you can journal and summarise in any language.

 ## Deployment notes

 ### Production deployment